Virtual Fall Luncheon

 The Intersection of Health and Housing

-HOW's Fall Luncheon, Rx Housing: the Intersection of Health and Housing, will conclude the year's Speaker Series.
-Attendees will have the opportunity to hear from a diverse panel of experts from a variety of fields in conversation about the complex relationship between a person's housing status and their health.
+HOW's Fall Luncheon, Rx Housing: the Intersection of Health and Housing, concluded the year's Speaker Series.
+Attendees heard from a diverse panel of experts from a variety of fields in conversation about the complex relationship between a person's housing status and their health.

 SCHEDULE OF EVENTS

 Health & Housing Panel Discussion

 Housing is one of the strongest social determinants of health.
 There are decades of research linking a person's living situation to their wellbeing.
 Studies show that across all ages, genders, and health statuses, stable homes translate into people living happier healthier lives.
 The relationship between health and housing is robust and has brought disparate industries to the table to find solutions to the nation's affordable and supportive housing shortage.
 As a provider of both of these types of housing, in addition to homelessness prevention and support services, HOW is an integral part of the solution within Chicagoland.